 Political Geography of the Middle East

-Using historical maps that show border changes, students analyze the geography of the Arab-Israeli conflict.
+Using historical maps that show border changes, students analyze the geographic conflicts between Israel and its neighbors.

-In small groups, students role-play a summit in which Middle East leaders share their goals and concerns.
+In small groups, students role-play a summit in which Middle East leaders analyze the U.S. role in the region, sharing their goals and concerns.

 Middle Eastern Literature